jenkinsci/subversion-plugin/docs/kerberos-auth.md

 ### Windows - domain member

-For the agent on a domain computer just try to login to the build machine.
+For an agent on Windows a domain computer login to the machine with the service account.
+Alternatively start a cmd for this service account:

+    > runas /user:DOMAIN.ORG\JenkinsAccount cmd

 Run a `svn info ...` to check the access to the repository and that the certificate is accepted.

 **TGT accessibility**

-By default Windows does not allow the session key of a TGT to be accessed.
-Please add the following registry key on the client side, so that the session key for TGT is accessible and Java can use it to acquire additional service tickets.
+By default Windows does not allow the session key of a TGT to be accessed, add the following registry key.

 The registry key and value should be: